mattpshields/matthewshields.co.uk/content/writing/2020-04-06-using-react-helmet.md.md

 ---
 post_type: post
-title: Using React Helmet to Manage the Document Head (and improve SEO)
+title: Using React Helmet to Manage the Document Head and SEO tags
-short_description: >-
+short_description: 'Managing '
-  Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-At culpa nulla veritatis beatae ullam quas repellendus praesentium corporis deserunt ab porro alias debitis voluptatum, dignissimos adipisci, dolor laborum minus hic!
 date: 2020-04-06T07:34:43.965Z
-slug: using-react-helmet-to-manage-document-head
+slug: using-react-helmet-to-manage-document-head-seo-tags
 ---
 One of the first things that I had to figure out when working with React was how to be able to manage the elements outside the React application, namely the contents of the <head>.
-As you build targetting an element within the body, how do you easily manage the <head> elements from with React?
+As you build targeting an element within the body, how do you easily manage the <head> elements from within React?

 The document head serves some very important uses: